Skip to Main Content

 “Dentists with up-to-date backups can be back to work within a few days,” Davis said.
 “Those without can spend weeks trying to get up and running again.”

 Most experts recommend real-time backups, also known as continuous backups, in which changes are automatically saved as they are made.
-That way, should a data loss occur, there will be no gaps in data recovery.
-Other options include conducting a full backup at a set point in time, such as once a day or once a week.
+That way, if a data loss does occur, there will be no gaps in data recovery.
+Other options include conducting a full backup at a set time, such as once a day or once a week.

 Another consideration is where to store your backups.
-Many practice owners use external hard drives, but these can also fail if connected to a network should a virus strike or a malfunction occur.
+Many practice owners use external hard drives, but these can also fail if they are connected to a network when a virus strike or a malfunction occurs.

-Many are now opting for cloud-based storage, which allows continuous backup and access to data at any time.
-It should be noted that there are HIPAA considerations when choosing cloud storage, and dentists should sign a Business Associate Agreement with any cloud service provider.
-Access ADA HIPAA resources to learn more about how business associates must comply.
+Many business owners are now opting for cloud-based storage, which allows continuous backup and access to data at any time.
+HIPAA considerations apply when choosing cloud storage, and dentists should sign a business associate agreement with any cloud service provider.

-Christopher said it’s best to have multiple backups, stored in multiple locations.
+Christopher notes that it’s best to have multiple backups stored in multiple locations.

 TDIC’s Risk Management Advice Line is a benefit to TDIC policyholders.
-To schedule a consultation with an experienced risk management analyst, visit tdicinsurance.com/RMconsult or call 800.733.0633.
-For Risk Management guidance in Idaho, Oregon or Washington, call 800.452.0504.
+To schedule a consultation with an experienced risk management analyst, visit tdicinsurance.com/RMconsult or call 1.877.269.8844.

 Rate this article: